MicrosoftDocs/powerbi-docs/powerbi-docs/developer/guidelines-powerbi-visuals.md

 Watermarks can be used to showcase the full functionality of the Power BI visual, before a purchase is made.

-You can also use a watermark to explain how to purchase a licenses if an  invalid (or expired) licenses  is used with your Power BI IAP visual.
+You can also use a watermark to explain how to purchase a licenses, when an invalid (or expired) licenses is used with your Power BI IAP visual.

 * Watermarks may only be used on paid features that are used without a valid license.
 * Watermarks are not allowed in Power BI visuals with a *free* price tag.